 Gender equality and equal opportunities, and sustainable development will be the two cross-cutting themes, building on good practice developed in 2000-2006 programme.

 The 2007-13 programme's budget is €6,049 million, of which the contribution of the ESF is €3,090 million and the national contribution is €2,959 million.
 Of the ESF funding, €2,508 million is available for the regional competitiveness and employment objective.
-For the East of England region, the approximate sterling equivalent funding is £182 million.
-Central Bedfordshire has been granted £4,450,000 for Priority 1, and £410,000 for Priority 2.
+Central Bedfordshire has been granted £5.9 million for Priority 1, and £410,000 for Priority 2.
 The ESF intervention rate for this programme is 50%, meaning that Central Bedfordshire Council as the Co-Financing Organisation (CFO) has to find 50% domestic match funding to balance the whole programme.

-The following list represents an ESF investment of £1.6million granted for the period 2011-13.
-There are 13 activities approved for funding, and there remains £300,000 to be invested in a further two activities in 2012.
-This will then conclude our investment circa £4.4million of ESF over the current seven year programme (2007-13).
+The following list represents an ESF investment of a final £1.45million granted for the period to August 2015.
+There are 10 activities approved for funding.
 Click on the following link for a list of funded activities and their providers: